-- Keep these records for a period of at least five years after the DOL issues the labor certification.
-A copy of the evidence must be provided to Rutgers Global–International Student and Scholar Services as part of the Special Handling documentation for the audit file.
+We keep these records for a period of at least five years after the DOL issues the labor certification.

 A department that cannot be certain that it will be able to meet all three of the above-noted requirements should continue to place advertisements in a national print journal of the profession in order to avail itself of the benefits of Special Handling.
 In fact, in certain cases the national print journal is safer and we encourage its use if there is any slight uncertainty in meeting the web-based ad requirements.